-Under the Court's analysis in Matal, ABA Model Rule 8.4(g) is an unconstitutional viewpoint-based restriction on lawyers' speech.
-In Matal, a unanimous Court held that a federal statute was facially unconstitutional because it allowed government officials to penalize "disparaging" speech.
-In his concurrence, Justice Kennedy, joined by Justices Ginsburg, Sotomayor, and Kagan, observed that it is unconstitutional to suppress speech that "demeans or offends."99 The Court made clear that a government prohibition on disparaging, derogatory, demeaning, or offensive speech is blatant viewpoint discrimination and, therefore, unconstitutional.100
+As the federal district court held in Greenberg, under the Court's analysis in Matal, ABA Model Rule 8.4(g) is an unconstitutional viewpoint-based restriction on lawyers' speech.119 In Matal, a unanimous Court held that a federal statute was facially unconstitutional because it allowed government officials to penalize "disparaging" speech.
+In his concurrence, Justice Kennedy, joined by Justices Ginsburg, Sotomayor, and Kagan, observed that it is unconstitutional to suppress speech that "demeans or offends."120 The Court made clear that a government prohibition on disparaging, derogatory, demeaning, or offensive speech is blatant viewpoint discrimination and, therefore, unconstitutional.121

 All justices agreed that a provision of a longstanding federal law, the Lanham Act, was unconstitutional because it allowed government officials to deny trademarks for terms that may "disparage or bring into contempt or disrepute" living or dead persons.
-Allowing government officials to determine what words do and do not "disparage" a person "offends a bedrock First Amendment principle: Speech may not be banned on the ground that it expresses ideas that offend."101 Justice Alito, writing for a plurality of the Court, noted that "[s]peech that demeans on the basis of race, ethnicity, gender, religion, age, disability, or any other similar ground is hateful; but the proudest boast of our free speech jurisprudence is that we protect the freedom to express 'the thought that we hate."102
+Allowing government officials to determine what words do and do not "disparage" a person "offends a bedrock First Amendment principle: Speech may not be banned on the ground that it expresses ideas that offend."122 Justice Alito, writing for a plurality of the Court, noted that "[s]peech that demeans on the basis of race, ethnicity, gender, religion, age, disability, or any other similar ground is